 Provides practice in producing substantial compositions at the college transfer level for courses across the curriculum.
 Engaging in research activities, students evaluate and integrate sources into their compositions.
 Following a recursive writing process, they analyze the rhetorical, conceptual, and stylistic demands of writing for various purposes and audiences.
 Students apply the principles of expository writing and produce compositions that have clear ideas, adequate support, logical organization, and correct sentence structure.
 Students become proficient language users, independent learners, and thoughtful members of an academic community.
-(FW) Prerequisite: Appropriate writing test score or ENG 22 with a grade of C or higher; and completion of ENG 21 with a grade of C or higher, or appropriate reading placement test score; or approval from the Language Arts Division.
+(FW) Prerequisite: Appropriate writing test score or ENG 22 or ENG 24 with a grade of C or higher; and completion of ENG 21 with a grade of C or higher, or appropriate reading placement test score; or approval from the Language Arts Division.
+Rec Prep: Experience in using computers for writing.